-When I took on my first training role almost two decades ago, the process of working with managers to develop their practice was known as management development.
-Over the years, management development has been superseded by leadership development.
-During this period I have worked in and with organisations in the mutual, private, charitable, and more latterly, public sectors in the UK and abroad, and I would say that two of the most noticeable differences between what was initially termed management development and what is now called leadership development are (i) the replacement of the word 'management' with

-'leadership' in the programme titles, materials and marketing paraphernalia that promotes these activities; and (ii) the dramatic increase in the number of managers voluntarily attending such programmes.
+When I first started out in what is now called learning and development (L&D), over two decades ago, the process of working with managers to develop their practice was known as management development.
+During my career, I have worked in and with organisations in the mutual, private, charitable, and, more latterly, public sectors in the UK and abroad, and the only differences between what was initially termed management development and what is now called leadership development are (i) the replacement of the word 'management' with 'leadership' in the programme titles, materials, and marketing paraphernalia used to promote such activities; and (ii) the dramatic increase in the number of junior and middle managers attending these programmes.
+Learmonth and Morrell (2019) argue this shift in the language used to describe those in positions of authority, tracked by Ford and Harding above - from administrator to manager to leader - is not merely a question of semantics.
+They argue that the use of language, such as that of leaders and followers, 'creates and justifies a particular kind of relationship' (Learmonth and Morrell, 2019: 4), one that flatters bosses and flattens workers, 'hiding the more oppressive aspects of life at work' (ibid: 9).

-In the dominant discourse, the leadership/management debate explores whether leadership and management are distinctive and separate activities.
-There is no questioning whether leaders/managers are best placed to run organisations in the first place: this is taken as given.
-Similarly, in mainstream and popular management literature, it is generally taken for granted that the purpose of organisations is to maximise profits, and that the optimum way to achieve this is through efficiency and standardisation - the twin pillars of managerialism (Shenhav, 19992).
-However, when we take a look at the history of management and management education we see that there was nothing inevitable about (i) management's replacement of owner-entrepreneurs at the top of the organisational hierarchy (Khurana, 20073); (ii) the seemingly universal acceptance of managerialist ways of working that have spread throughout Western, and some Eastern, economies since the end of the Second World War (Shenhav, 1999); or (iii) the setting apart of leadership as something distinct and superior to management (Zaleznik, 1977), which I contend is a rhetorical device to, amongst other things, justify the incredible asymmetry in pay and conditions between senior managers and the rest.
+In mainstream and popular management literature, the purpose of an organisation is generally assumed to be the maximisation of profit and the optimum way to achieve this is the pursuit of efficiency and standardisation - the twin pillars of managerialism (Shenhav, 19991).
+However, when we look at the history of the development of managers, management thinking, and management education, we discover that there was nothing inevitable about (i) management's replacement of owner-entrepreneurs at the top of the organisational hierarchy (Khurana, 2007), (ii) the seemingly universal acceptance of managerialist2 ways of working that have spread throughout Western and, latterly, global economies since the end of the Second World War (Shenhav, 1999), or (iii) the separation of leadership as something distinct and superior to management (Zaleznik, 1977).